Lunar phase (Hinduism)

 In Hinduism, each lunar phase has religious and astrological significance.
 There are four principal (primary, or major) lunar phases: the new moon, first quarter, full moon, and last quarter (also known as third or final quarter), when the Moon's ecliptic longitude is at an angle to the Sun (as viewed from the center of the Earth) of 0°, 90°, 180°, and 270° respectively.
 Hindu astrology also considers significant the changes in the phase of the moon even during the course of each individual day.

 New moon

 The first of these principal phases is Amāvásyā (अमावस्या), the day of the new moon.

 Paksha fortnights

 The second and fourth phases (the quarters) are less significant, marking only the midpoints of the Paksha (पक्ष), the fourteen days on either side of the full moon.
 There are two pakshas: the first is the 'brightening' (Shukla) of the moon, as it changes from new to full; the second is the 'darkening' (Krishna), as it changes from full to new.

-The first day of a paksha is called called a Pratipada (प्रतिपदा) or Prathama (प्रथमा) and thus there are two of these days (the first and usually the fifteenth of the lunar month).
+The first day of a paksha is called a Pratipada (प्रतिपदा) or Prathama (प्रथमा) and thus there are two of these days (the first and usually the fifteenth of the lunar month).